-Match.PLD: Indicators In the context of grade-level content learning, instructional materials Match.PLD: Key Questions Where and how do materials prompt, offer guidance, make pedagogical suggestions, and plan instruction supporting language development in purposeful, varied, and expanding ways through ☐ Offer a range of possibilities for language development targets for multilingual learners who may be in various stages of language development as described in the six levels of the PLDs. (pp. 34, 329) Reflecting a range of language development targets for students at different levels of English proficiency?
+Match.PLD: Indicators In the context of grade-level content learning, instructional materials Match.PLD: Key Questions Where and how do materials prompt, offer guidance, make pedagogical suggestions, and plan instruction supporting language development in purposeful, varied, and expanding ways through Offer a range of possibilities for language development targets for multilingual learners who may be in various stages of language development as described in the six levels of the PLDs. (pp. 34, 329) Reflecting a range of language development targets for students at different levels of English proficiency?
 Monitoring language growth over time?
-Scaffolding and supporting student learning through all six levels of the PLDs? ☐ Provide opportunities for monitoring language growth over time as described in the six levels of the PLDs. (pp. 31, 33) ☐ Suggest scaffolding of content and language development across PLD levels. (pp. 31, 57, 248-249, 331, 362)

-Determination of Alignment: Evidence submitted for criterion Match.PLD and its indicators is:

-- 4 Strong and comprehensive (3 indicators) - 3 Present (2 indicators)
+Scaffolding and supporting student learning through all six levels of the PLDs?
+Provide opportunities for monitoring language growth over time as described in the six levels of the PLDs. (pp. 31, 33) Suggest scaffolding of content and language development across PLD levels. (pp. 31, 57, 248-249, 331, 362) Determination of Alignment: Evidence submitted for crite rion Match.PLD and its indicators is: 4 - Strong and comprehensive (3 indicators) 2 - Present but insufficient (1 indicator)

-- 2 Present but insufficient (1 indicator) - 1 Not yet sufficiently present (no indicators)
+1 - Not yet sufficiently present (no indicators)

-English 3D Grade 7 provides multiple opportunities for students to practice each of the three dimensions of academic language.
+English 3D Grade 8 provides multiple opportunities for students to practice each of the three dimensions of academic language.
 In each unit of learning throughout the curriculum, students are encouraged to interact with vocabulary words in a variety of contexts.
 There are opportunities for instruction in language features that are specific to a genre, and there are multiple opportunities to use these words and features in context.

-Teachers are provided with resources for scaffolding of content and differentiated language supports throughout the curriculum.
-For example, in the "Supporting Every Student" resource, teachers are guided to differentiate based on students' linguistic, physical and mental needs.
+Teachers are given resources for scaffolding of content and differentiated language supports throughout the curriculum.
+For example, in the "Supporting Every Student" Resource, teachers are guided to differentiate based on students' linguistic, physical and mental needs.

 The material reflects a range of language development targets for students at different levels of English proficiency.
-Both the interpretive and expressive modes are reflected in the complete set of English 3D Grade 7 materials.
-Each lesson provides teachers with opportunities to engage students in listening, speaking, viewing, representing, reading, and writing.
+Both the interpretive and expressive modes are reflected in the Grade 8 materials.
+Each Lesson provides teachers with opportunities to engage students in listening, speaking, viewing, representing, reading, and writing.
 The curriculum provides a wealth of resources for teachers to assess using rubrics.
-These rubrics also serve as useful guides for teachers to create success criteria with their students.
+These rubrics serve as useful guides for teachers to create success criteria with their students.
 This allows the students to have agency when it comes to how they are being assessed or graded.
-Students' language proficiency is assessed throughout the entire English 3D Grade 7 curriculum.
+Students' language proficiency is assessed throughout the entire English 3D Grade 8 curriculum.
 Teachers are encouraged to monitor students' language growth in multiple and varied ways.
 This is evident through the use of rubrics as well as the unit tests to monitor students' English language development.
 This helps to ensure students are being supported appropriately.

-The materials included with English 3D attend to the three dimensions of language (discourse, sentence, word/phrase) in a variety of tasks and texts.
-The materials also contain opportunities within each unit of learning to meet the needs of students on all proficiency levels.
+English 3D Grade 8 materials, attend to the three dimensions of language (discourse, sentence, word/phrase) in a variety of tasks and texts.
+The English 3D Grade 8 contains opportunities within each unit of learning to meet the needs of students on all proficiency levels.

-The English 3D Grade 7 Language Launch Volumes 1 & 2 are specifically targeted to those students who are beginning their language journey.
-The material in these volumes is designed to introduce students to practical English while also connecting their new languages to their languages of strength.
+The English 3D Grade 8 Language Launch Volumes 1 & 2 are specifically targeted to those students who are just beginning their language journey.
+The material in these volumes is meant to introduce students to practical English while also connecting their new languages to their languages of strength.
 This allows for more rapid language acquisition.

-English 3D Grade 7 Course B Volumes 1 & 2 are designed for English Proficiency Levels 3-6.
+English 3D Grade 8 Course B Volumes 1 & 2 are designed for English Proficiency Levels 3-6.
 In these volumes, instruction and interaction with language becomes more complex.
-This allows students who are well along their language journeys to feel challenged and stretched when it comes to language use in English
+This allows students who are well along their language journey to feel challenged and stretched when it comes to language use in English